dunkelfrosch/phpcoverfish/README.md

     --output-prevent-echo    if you fetch results in json format, you can hide direct output and analyse results as as a json object directly, this parameter is mainly used for testing purposes (deprecated, will be replaced by --quiet/-q in beta version)
-    --no-ansi                prevent colorful output of rendering results
+    --no-ansi                prevent colorful output of rendering results -- verbose               will be handled by option '--output-level <n>' -- no-interaction        not necessary, no virtual interaction planned yet -- quiet                 will be handled by option '--output-prevent-echo'

-### Parameters (in development, not yet available in alpha)
+### Parameters (not yet available in alpha)

     --debug                  generate a more detailed debug output of coverfish process --stop-on-error          stop on first application error
     --stop-on-failure        stop on first detected coverFish failure --warning-threshold-stop set a warning threshold value, application will break on reaching this number

-### Parameters (deprecated, will be removed or renamed in future beta/stable)

-    -- verbose               will be handled by option '--output-level <n>' -- no-interaction        not necessary, no virtual interaction planned yet -- quiet                 will be handled by option '--output-prevent-echo' maybe i'll just rename the current used argument to 'quiet'

 ## Missing features, annoying bugs and project thoughts